-Most families I know make a version of this deliciously moist and decadent cornbread.
+Most families I know make a version of this deliciously moist and decadent cornbread known to us as Mama’s Mexican Cornbread.
 Studded with sweet corn, cheddar cheese, and spicy bits of jalapeño peppers, whenever I make this, I can happily eat two pieces of it, hot from the oven, and nothing else (I wonder if I could fit another comma into that sentence?).
 Even my husband, who really doesn’t care for cornbread unless it’s sweet, comes running whenever I make this.
 My son’s only complaint is that I don’t cut the pieces bigger so he doesn’t have to keep coming back.
-Needless to say, when I make this for supper, there usually isn’t any of it left by the time we sit down to the table unless I am really good at hiding it and running folks out of the kitchen!
+Needless to say, when I make Mama’s Mexican Cornbread for supper, there usually isn’t any of it left by the time we sit down to the table unless I am really good at hiding it and running folks out of the kitchen!

 This is one of those things that sometimes, I just find myself needing.
 We all have needs, and I count myself blessed that one of mine can be satisfied with cornbread.